Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/temperature_logger_multisensor.ino/README.md

     * ADT7420 (precision temperature, but inferior to TMP117A)

-&emsp;&emsp;This firmware is more complicated and requires selecting sensors by uncommenting '#define' statements <br />&emsp;&emsp;in the C source code.
+This firmware is more complicated and requires selecting sensors by uncommenting '#define' statements <br />&emsp;&emsp;in the C source code.
 The selected sensors are auto-detected and sensor types can be mixed.